qupath/qupath-docs/docs/starting/annotating.md

 ### {{ tool_line }} Line tool

 Lines can be drawn using the *Line tool*, by clicking once for the starting point, and *double-clicking* for the end point.
-When right clicking the line button other types of lines can be drawn, such as arrows or double arrows.
+The line button can be right clicked to draw other variations of lines such as arrows or double arrows.

 :::{figure} images/annotating_line_options.png
 :class: shadow-image mini-image